dizhengcindy/kudos-project/README.md

 # kudos-project
-Give kudos to your colleagues
+Give kudos to your colleagues.